 Besides being utterly mouth-watering and the cure for any chocolate craving, there are endless reasons to add this moist chocolate cake recipe to your repertoire.

-It is easy to put together and can be mixed up with just a couple bowls and measuring cups.
+This chocolate cake is easy to put together.
+Mix up the batter with just a couple bowls and measuring cups.
 Since we don’t need to cream butter and sugar together like a butter cake, you can easily make this cake without a stand mixer.
-With another birthday always on the horizon, pad your back-pocket or recipe box with this go-to cake recipe.

 This oil-based cake is moist and full of chocolaty flavor.
 It uses pantry staples and common ingredients that you likely already have on hand.